mzamini92/test/README.md

 ## Model evaluation

-In this repo, we integrate our DAP into ProxyCLIP (using sam, mae, dino, dinov2 as the VFMs).
+In this repo, we integrate our DouC into ProxyCLIP (using sam, mae, dino, dinov2 as the VFMs).
 Please check `hyper_param.txt` for the hyper parameters.

 Please modify some settings in `configs/base_config.py` before running the evaluation.